Loading…

 Do I need the Admiral Manga Rares to play competitively?
 No. The Admirals exist in standard SR prints that play identically.
 Sakazuki (OP16-065), Kuzan (OP16-063), and Borsalino (OP16-073) in standard SR are the cards you need for Sengoku's competitive Marine deck.
 The Manga Rares are collector trophies.

 Have OP-16 EN prices stabilized?
-Most standard SR and R prices have stabilized by weeks 3 and 4 after the June 12 EN launch, consistent with historical patterns.
-Admiral Manga Rares stabilize more slowly because supply is genuinely scarce and demand is collector-driven.
-Check TCGPlayer for current sell prices.
+Standard SR and R prices stabilized by weeks 3 and 4 after the June 12 EN launch, consistent with historical patterns.
+The Admiral Manga Rares took longer to settle: after an early dip, all three climbed into four-figure territory by mid-to-late July, then Sakazuki eased back to around $1,200 by mid-August while Kuzan and Borsalino held closer to July levels.
+Check TCGPlayer for current prices.

 Are the OP-16 Manga Rares a good investment?
 Admiral Manga Rares have historically held value in Japan due to strong collector demand for the Three Admirals.
 That said, TCG card prices are volatile.
 Buying because you love the card is different from buying expecting guaranteed appreciation.